West Virginia Association of Retired School Personnel - WVARSE Clinical Experience Scholarship

 4. No application will be accepted without the endorsement of the Program.
 Director or Supervisor or his/her designee.
 No electronic signatures accepted.

-5. All persons making recommendations must personally sign the recommendation in order for it to be considered.
+5. All persons making recommendations must personally sign the recommendation for it to be considered.

 6. Use standard 8.5" x 11" size paper for all pages included with the application and printed on one side only.